alirezabj/Part4-Exercise2/README.md

 import java.util.regex.Pattern;
 import java.util.stream.Collectors;

-/**
- * The Book class represents a book extracted from a file.
- * It contains:
- * - The book's name (first line of the file).
- * - The total number of lines in the file.
- * - The number of unique words in the file.
- * Implements Comparable for natural ordering by book name.
- */
 public class Book implements Comparable<Book> {
+    // first line of the file
-    private final String name;  // Book title (first line of the file) private final int lineCount;  // Total number of lines in the file private final int uniqueWordCount;  // Unique word count in the file
+    private final String name;
+    //total number of lines in the file private final int lineCount;

-    /**
+    // unique word count in the file private final int uniqueWordCount;

+     /*
-     * Creates a Book object by reading its first line, counting lines, and unique words.
+     * making a Book object by reading the file content
-     *
-     * @param filePath The path to the book file.
+     * @param filePath the path to the file
-     * @throws IOException If an error occurs while reading the file.
+     * @throws IOException if an error occurs while reading the file (if it does not exist) */ public Book(Path filePath) throws IOException {
-     */
-    public Book(Path filePath) throws IOException {
-        // Read all lines from the file
-        List<String> lines = Files.readAllLines(filePath);
+        //read the book content from a file List<String> lines = Files.readAllLines(filePath);
-        // Set book name (first line), or "No Title" if the file is empty this.name = lines.isEmpty() ?
+        // check if the file contains content. if it contains, the book's name is set as the first line of the file otherwise if the file is empty, it returns No title this.name = lines.isEmpty() ?
 "No Title" : lines.get(0);
-        // Count the number of lines in the book this.lineCount = lines.size();
+       // count the total number of lines this.lineCount = lines.size();

+        // compute unique words
-        // Compute unique word count using a Set Pattern wordPattern = Pattern.compile("\\W+");
+        Pattern wordPattern = Pattern.compile("\\W+");
         this.uniqueWordCount = lines.stream()
-                .flatMap(line -> wordPattern.splitAsStream(line)) // Split into words
+                .flatMap(line -> wordPattern.splitAsStream(line)) // split into words
-                .filter(word -> !word.isBlank()) // Remove empty strings
+                .filter(word -> !word.isBlank()) // remove empty strings
-                .map(String::toLowerCase) // Convert to lowercase for uniqueness .collect(Collectors.toSet()) // Store in a Set to remove duplicates .size();
+                .map(String::toLowerCase) // convert to lowercase
+                .collect(Collectors.toSet()) // store in a Set to remove duplicates .size();
     }

-    /**
+     /*
-     * Gets the book's name (first line of the file).
+     * return the book's first line of the file
-     *
-     * @return The book's title.
      */
     public String getName() {
         return name;
     }

-    /**
+    /*
-     * Gets the number of lines in the book.
+     * return the number of lines in the book
-     *
-     * @return The total line count.
      */
     public int getLineCount() {
         return lineCount;
     }

-    /**
+    /*
-     * Gets the number of unique words in the book.
+     * return the total number of unique word
-     *
-     * @return The total unique word count.
      */
     public int getUniqueWordCount() {
         return uniqueWordCount;
     }

-    /**
+     /*
-     * Defines the natural order of books based on the alphabetical order of their names.
+     * define the natural order of books based on the alphabetical order of their names
-     *
-     * @param other The other book to compare with.
+     * @param other the other book to compare with
-     * @return A negative number if this book's name comes first, positive if it comes later, 0 if equal.
+     * @return negative if this book's name comes first, positive if it comes later, 0 if equal */
-     */
     @Override
     public int compareTo(Book other) {
         return this.name.compareTo(other.name);
     }

-    /**
-     * Returns a string representation of the book.
-     *
+    /*
-     * @return A string containing the book's name, line count, and unique word count.
+    * return a string with the book's title, line count, and unqiur word count */
-     */
     @Override
     public String toString() {
-        return String.format("Book: '%s' | Lines: %d | Unique Words: %d", name, lineCount, uniqueWordCount);
+      *****  return "Book: '" + name + "' | Lines: " + lineCount;
     }
 }